 about their safer sex choices.

-Please contact Beth Ripperger, Manager of Harper Wellness, at firstname.lastname@example.org or 847.925.6963 on how to access free safer sex supplies.
+Or, if students prefer to talk one-on-one about their sexual health or menstruation needs, please contact Beth McPartlin, Manager of Harper Wellness, at firstname.lastname@example.org or 847.925.6963 on how to access additional free safer sex or menstruation supplies.

 The term wellness encompasses a wide variety of areas that impact an individual’s life.
 Being well is much more than simply getting enough exercise and proper nutrition.
 Wellness is multidimensional and includes: Emotional, Environmental, Financial, Intellectual, Occupational, Physical, Social, and Spiritual.
 Learn more about the Wellness Dimensions here.